-And just when you think you’ve seen all there is to see in the genre of city-builder games, human creativity shines yet again and brings a new twist to this beloved formula.
-This time it’s not you that wanders in search of resources, but your settlement (yes literally), on the back of a huge creature, named Onbu, roaming what remains of a dying world.
-And so we bring to you our The Wandering Village Review.
+And when you think you’ve seen all there is to see in the genre of city-builder games, human creativity shines yet again and brings a new twist to this beloved formula.
+This time it’s not you that wanders in search of resources, but your settlement (yes, literally), on the back of a huge creature named Onbu, roaming what remains of a dying world.
+And so we bring to you our Wandering Village Review.

 While Onbu carries the last remnants of humanity on its back, we sit at our computers to determine if is it even worth toiling away for hours in this game and restoring humanity’s hope for the future.
 Or should the flower buds of human life be allowed to wither away along with the roots of this game world?

 The Wandering Village takes place in a post-apocalyptic world where mysterious and toxic plants are taking over the Earth, emitting poisonous spores and polluting the surface.
 A handful of human settlers scour the poisonous wasteland in search of an untainted place to settle down.